Updated: Jul 3

 This command watches the sources (and assets) and rebuilds the relevant files while updating the bundles in dist directory.
 It will take care of updating the dist folder when one of the sources or the manifest changes.

-The extension is still not updated automatically but it does make your life easier.
-Currently in order to apply the changes you only need a few things:
+The extension is still not updated automatically but using ng build --watch does make your life easier:

-If you’ve changed any source file that affects extension popup, open and close the popup.
-Chrome loads the popup directly from dist folder every time you open it so any changes to the popup are applied automatically when it is reopen.
+If you’ve changed any source file that affects extension popup, re-open the popup.
+Chrome loads the popup directly from dist folder every time you open it so any changes to the popup are applied automatically when it is re-opened.

 If you’ve changed the manifest you have to reload the extension on the extensions page (just like we did before).
 Manifest is a set of definitions, rules and instructions for your extension so it is applied when the extension is installed.
 By pressing the reload button you’re effectively reinstalling the unpacked extension.